 The Galleria Vittorio is located directly adjacent to the Duomo.
 It’s a neat place to stroll through, but I wouldn’t dare shop there, unless you plan to drop some serious coin.
 All of the major designers are represented inside the galleria.
 Because I am nowhere close to being rich enough to afford those types of extravagant purchases, I merely window shopped.

 I prefer to spend my spare change on travel not shoes.
 In fact, I’m fairly certain I would have found shoes there that cost more than my entire European trip.
 Even if you don’t want to buy anything, it’s worth stepping inside.
-The beautiful archways are absolutely lovely… and the fashion influence is evident everywhere you look!
+The beautiful archways are absolutely lovely as is the glass ceiling.
+The fashion influence is evident everywhere you look inside the Galleria Vittorio!
 While we were there we actually saw a modeling photo shoot taking place.

-After checking out the Duomo and the Galleria head back toward the hotel (read below for my recommendation.)
-But before turning in for the night, stop off at Quadrilatero d’Oro (The Golden Rectangle).
+After checking out the Duomo and the Galleria stop off at Quadrilatero d’Oro (The Golden Rectangle).
 This is considered Milan’s fashion district.
 This is where models and celebrities shop.
 It won’t take you long to figure out why… Prada, Armani, Versace, Chanel… all of your once again out-of-budget retailers are represented and many have their flagship stores here.

 Where to stay in Milan